-The point is, if your infant passes out in the car, so long as you attempt the transfer manoeuvre within The Magic Window – you’re home and dry.
+The point is, if your infant passes out in the car, so long as you attempt the transfer manoeuvre within that magic window – you’re home and dry.
 Essentially, what you’re aiming for is that precious window during which limbs become heavy and do not respond to your touch.
 If you lift an arm and the wrist is limp – THIS is your opportunity.

 How to Get A Baby to Nap – My Failsafe Tip!

 In my experience, if you miss those golden first ten minutes, but catch twelve to fifteen – you’re veering into extremely dangerous territory: I’d place myself at approximately 50/50 success within this period.